Back to Top

 Choosing a major should take into consideration your talents, preferences, values, and abilities.
 Career assessments are available to help you with making this decision.

 Doing your own research about particular majors and careers (talking to departmental advisors, shadowing professionals in particular careers, looking at career-oriented websites, etc.) will also help you decide on a major.
-The Career Center is also a resource which can give you assistance and guidance in choosing a major.
+For some additional guidance, students can complete the Colorado Career Advising Tool (10-minute survey), which provides customized career and major recommendations.
+The Career Center is also a resource which can give you assistance and guidance in choosing a major and exploring connected career opportunities.

 •